Ganzeer: Artwork

-Ganzeer's street art specifically has been noted for its implicit and explicit criticism of SCAF.
-For example, immediately after the February revolution, Fahmy created a series of murals depicting "martyrs" who were killed during the revolution, calling these "Martyr Murals".
+In 2011, Ganzeer created a series of murals depicting "martyrs" who were killed during the revolution, calling these "Martyr Murals".
 Although street art of various forms was being produced during the revolution, these murals fulfilled a public desire to see the martyrs commemorated publicly and instantly.
-The Egyptian government's efforts to remove these murals from public buildings led to the May 2011 "Mad Graffiti Weekend" protest action.
+Efforts to remove these murals from public buildings led to the May 2011 "Mad Graffiti Weekend" protest action.

-Ganzeer was detained on 26 May 2011, after he was reported for distributing stickers depicting the "Mask of Freedom" image that depicts "a mannequin's torso with head sheathed in a gimp mask decorated with two miniature wins".
-The accompanying caption reads "Salute from the Supreme Council to the youth of the loving nation."
+Ganzeer was detained on 26 May 2011, after he was reported for distributing stickers depicting the "Mask of Freedom" image that depicts "a mannequin's torso with head sheathed in a gimp mask decorated with two miniature wings".

 Ganzeer has participated in many art exhibits around the globe.
 In 2011, he participated in a Toronto exhibition titled Cairo 20x20.
 The exhibition was held at The Mascot Café and Art Gallery and the theme was a look into the capital city of Egypt as portrayed by 20 contemporary Egyptian artists and designers.
 Each person was given a 20x20 cm canvas and asked to portray what their city meant to them, using any medium.
 The 20 also included Ibraheem Youssef, Ahmed Hafez, Mahmoud Hamdy, Ahmed Foula and Ibrahim Eslam.